Reviewing Theatre For Over 40 Years

-Frances Baum Nicholson has spent over thirty years as a theatrical critic for Pasadena-area newspapers, beginning with the Altadena Chronicle (which, after her time there, became the Pasadena Weekly), then the Pasadena Star-News, joined since 1990 by the related papers of the San Gabriel Valley Newspaper Group, and then the Southern California Newspaper Group, until they dropped most theatrical reviews from all their papers in October of 2018.
+Frances Baum Nicholson spent 40+ years as a theatrical critic for Pasadena-area newspapers, beginning with the Altadena Chronicle (which, after her time there, became the Pasadena Weekly), then the Pasadena Star-News, joined since 1990 by the related papers of the San Gabriel Valley Newspaper Group, and then the Southern California Newspaper Group, though her work rarely appeared there after they dropped most theatrical reviews from all their papers in October of 2018.

-Born in an “educational trunk” (her mother and grandmother both performed and taught theater, and her mother was also a theatrical critic late in life), she studied theater at The University of the Pacific, and holds an MFA in writing from Spalding University in Louisville, Kentucky.
+Born in an “educational trunk” (her mother and grandmother both performed and taught theater, and her mother was also a theatrical critic late in life), she studied theater as well as history at The University of the Pacific, and holds an MFA in writing from Spalding University in Louisville, Kentucky.

 Highlights of her critical career have included covering the Olympic Arts Festival in 1984, attending the grand reopening of the Pasadena Playhouse and of the remodeled Ahmanson, and meeting Penn and Teller before they were famous.
 She has interviewed such people as Anna Russell, Carol Channing, Ian McKellen, the singers of Ladysmith Black Mombazo, famed female impersonator Charles Pierce, Tony-winner Donna McKechnie, and a family of circus sway pole artists, among many others, and has a great story about the fabulous Jane Russell asking her for a ride to a dinner engagement.
 (She gave her one too, in her beat-up Datsun B-210).
 Her bravest early career moment was panning a world premiere musical directed by the famed Harold Prince.
 She and many other LA area critics were vindicated when it later closed on Broadway after only 6 days.